ilyagus03/soarops/README.md

 ### Prerequisites

-- Docker and Docker Compose installed on your system
-- Git for cloning the repository
+- nothin ⛄⛄⛄⛄

 ### Installation and Running

 1. Clone the repository:
    ```
-   git clone <repository-url>
+   git clone and shiii
    cd soarops
    ```